awakcon1234/BoatRacing/README.md

 ## Notes
-- Leaderless teams: players can create and leave teams; admins handle rename/color/deletion and member management via `/boatracing admin`.
+- Leaderless teams: players can create and leave teams; admins handle deletion and member management.
+Team rename/color can optionally be enabled for members via config (GUI only).
 - Leaving a team as the last member deletes the team automatically.
 - Denial messages for protected actions are hardcoded in English.

 ## Build (developers)
 - Maven project; produces `BoatRacing.jar` shaded.
 Run `mvn -DskipTests clean package`.